Families and children

 BER Family Lane, a separate entrance to security control for families with children up to the age of 5 aims to make travelling with small children as smooth and stress-free as possible.

-The entrance is located at security controls 1 and 5 and is signposted.
+The entrance is located at security control 1 and is signposted.
 You can generally use any security control, whether in Terminal 1 or Terminal 2.
 All departure gates are accessible from each security control point.
 Our website, app and monitors at the airport show how busy each security control is.
 What is allowed in hand baggage and what is not?
 How can passengers help to speed up security controls?
 We have put together information on this and other topics here

 Well prepared through security controls